dyrk01/Notes/master_list.md

 ##### Rules of HTML
 - Almost all html elements has an opening and closing tag <br/>
 - There are some elements that are self closing tag <br/>
+- The html page should be named index.html as web servers will look for this homepage in a website <br/>

 -Q1) What is HTML? <br/>
 -A1) It is the structure of a webpage.